 10. Also, pack a tablet and toddler size headphones for safe measures

 Well, it’s really a long flight, you need a tablet at some point.
-Pack one filled with movies and apps.
+Pack one filled with movies and apps already downloaded before the flight.
 Sometimes, in-flight entertainment is not available or there are no shows geared for toddlers.
 We like our Ipad versus other tablets and do pack a headphone so it’s not disturbing other passengers when they are watching a show.